-The principal, under the supervision of the head of school, is responsible for the daily operation of his or her division.
-The principal supervises faculty and staff, assigns duties, and manages his or her division.
-The principal directs student-life decisions and discipline/conduct issues.
+The principal, under the supervision of the CAIO, is responsible for the daily operation of his or her division and for creating a positive school culture that embraces Biblical truth in our respective divisions.
+The principal shepherds and supervises faculty and staff, assigns duties, and manages his or her division.
+The principal directs student-life decisions and discipline/conduct issues and oversees the academic, social and spiritual development of students.